How Important Is Shoe Breathability For Blisters

 - Good quality gaiters for wet conditions

 Keep in mind, ventilation is a function of the shoe upper materials used and construction methods.
-You can’t expect there to be ventilation through the sole materials.
+For instance, you can’t expect there to be ventilation through the sole materials.
+Similarly, a mesh upper will allow evaporation more than leather.

 Skin friction levels and moisture

 I think perspiration gets the blame for blisters too much.
-You have to assume it’s going to be hot and sweaty in your shoe when you exercise.
-Even in cool climates.
-Even with wearing moisture-wicking socks.
-Even in shoes with good ventilation.
-Your feet are not going to be the kind of dry that is needed for low friction properties.
-Even with a combination of low sweat output, moisture -wicking socks and shoes with good ventilation, the skin is still going to get clammy, damp, moist – the kind of moist responsible for high friction properties.
+You just have to assume it’s going to be hot and sweaty in your shoe when you exercise.
+Even in cool climates; even with wearing moisture-wicking socks; and even in shoes with good ventilation.
+Your feet are not going to be the kind of “dry” that defines low friction properties.
+In fact, even with a combination of low sweat output, moisture-wicking socks and shoes with good ventilation, your skin is still going to get clammy, damp, moist – the kind of moist responsible for high friction properties.

 Granted, some people perspire more than others.
 But even for really sweaty people, it is still necessary, and very possible, to find successful blister prevention.

-How do you measure or test for breathability?
+How do you measure or test for shoes breathability?

 In researching this topic, I came across this article regarding the intricacies of shoe ventilation.
 It explains how determining the level of ventilation in a running shoe is not as simple as it appears to be.
 It involves: